TSABM/inbre-retina/README.md

 Remving the abstract class didnt fix the problem.
 Its an issue with how paths are handled in python I beleive.
 I'm going to need to use absolute paths using sys to get updated paths.
 Its going to take some time to refactor all the files.

+Figured out the issue and resolved it.
+The window now open as it should and renders the controls and canvas.
+The file explorer is broken and I still need to make the canvas do things but its a start.

 ## Day 16 6/17/24
 10:08 am - 2:00 pm